ChathraNavoda/Mentro-Privacy-Policy/README.md

 📧 **mentro.ripple@gmail.com**

 ---

+## 9. Third-Party Assets

+Mentro uses certain icons and illustrations sourced from [SVGRepo.com](https://www.svgrepo.com/), which are licensed for free commercial use (either public domain or with attribution, as applicable).
+Where required, attribution is provided within the app or in this policy.
+These assets have been modified to match Mentro’s branding and design.

 _This policy is compliant with Google Play's user data policies and reflects the current data usage practices of the Mentro app._